redhat-imaging/imagefactory/Documentation/ImageFactory-Plugins.markdown

 ### Plugin metadata

 A plugin must include a JSON formatted metadata file named _plugin-name_.info.
-In the example above, this file would be named *example_plugin.info*.
+In the example above, this file would be named *Example-ifplugin.info*.

 The contents of this file are: